A minimum GPA of 2.0 in the computer science courses that comprise a major or minor in the department is required for graduation.

 Chair William Turkett

-Professors Jennifer J. Burg, Errin W. Fulp, David J. John, V. Paúl Pauca, Peter Santago
+Professors Jennifer J. Burg, Errin W. Fulp, V. Paúl Pauca, Peter Santago

 Associate Professors Daniel A. Cañas, Samuel Cho, Stan J. Thomas, William H. Turkett Jr.